michael2012z/BitBible/markdown/JPS/files/Ruth.md

 19. and Hezron begot Ram, and Ram begot Amminadab;

-20. and Amminadab begot Nahshon, and Nahshon begot Salmon;Heb.
-Salmah.
+20. and Amminadab begot Nahshon, and Nahshon begot Salmon;

 21. and Salmon begot Boaz, and Boaz begot Obed;